 Deadlines force graphic designers to act, to focus, and to create.
-Without a deadline, projects can easily drag and lose momentum and the designer’s interest along the way.
+Without a time limit, projects can quickly drag and lose momentum and the designer’s interest along the way.
 I find the most difficult logo projects are the ones for myself.
 If a client inched a job along the way I do when working on my branding, I would go nuts.
 Like many graphic designers, I feel limits are what drive inspiration and creative problem solving.

 I recently completed both the idApostle and Processed Identity logos.
 While the Processed Identity logo was completed in a respectable two months, due to a deadline, the idApostle identity was kicked around, forgotten, revised, and obsessed over for almost one year.

 As I worked on these two identities, two thoughts about time and my creative process came to light.
 I work best when time is limited in some aspects, and expanded in others.
 I do best when the project has a deadline and also allows time for reflection.